edward-sentongo/AR-Workshop/README.md

 ### 3D objects in our app.
 **Scene**: things you're adding to the world, 3d models.
-This is what u define **View**: where your scene will be drawn
+This is what u define<br/> **View**: where your scene will be drawn<br/>
 **Node** A Node represents a transformation within the scene graph's hierarchy.
-It can contain a renderable for the rendering engine to render.
+It can contain a renderable for the rendering engine to render.<br/>
 Each node can have an arbitrary number of child nodes and one parent.
 The parent may be another node, or the scene.
-You can add touchlisteners to nodes and these events are propagated through the scene graph like android view hierachy. a Node can contain 3d models or simple android view like textView
+You can add touchlisteners to nodes and these events are propagated through the scene graph like android view hierachy. a Node can contain 3d models or simple android view like textView<br/>

 => What is a transformable node?